 #3 “Charisma isn’t necessary – what really matters is hard work”

 No-one believes in hard work more than I do.

 Most of my day job is writing alone at a desk.
 I’d love to believe that I could stay in my cocoon, slave away all day, and send my work off into the world without ever having to interact with others.

 No matter what our work, at some point we will all need to sell an idea, present our work, make a difficult speech, have a tough conversation, convince others to change their mind, pass an interview, manage other people, and prove ourselves in person.

 I don’t care if you’re sheltered away in a lab tinkering with a supercomputer all day, at some point, we have to step out into the world and reveal ourselves.
 And that’s when charisma becomes essential.

 Charisma on it’s own doesn’t mean a lot.
-But charisma + substantial work = unlimited results.
+But charisma + substance = unlimited results.